 Yellow Ribbon Program

 The Yellow Ribbon Program is a provision of the Post 9/11 GI Bill that is designed to allow approved degree granting colleges and universities to aid qualifying veterans in the payment of tuition costs that exceed the GI Bill’s standard limit for higher education institutions.
-The college’s participation in the program includes a scholarship that will enable some veterans, depending on the type and amount of their GI Bill education benefits, to earn a college degree for free.
-The VA will provide a dollar for dollar match of Dominican College’s VA scholarship, resulting in a full tuition scholarship for the veteran.
+The college’s participation in the program includes a scholarship that will enable eligible veterans, depending on the type and amount of their GI Bill education benefits, to earn a college degree for free.
+The VA will provide a dollar for dollar match of Dominican College’s VA scholarship.

-Dominican College will accept the $17,500 funding from the VA and provide funding up to the 2014-15 tuition costs for the qualified veteran in this program.
-There are other GI Bill programs that the College also accepts and will work with the veteran to achieve the best possible financial aid package.
+There are other GI Bill programs that the College also accepts and we will work with you to achieve the best possible financial aid package.